"

 • additional resources

-Additional readings and web resources that are not contained in the references cited, but that are relevant to specific chapters are listed.
+In this section, additional readings and web resources that are not contained in the references cited, but that are relevant to specific chapters are listed.
 Emphasis is placed on resources that can be accessed openly via online content.

-• ReferenceS CITED
+• References CITED

 Anderson, Mark.
 2019.
 From Boas to Black Power: Racism, Liberalism, and American Anthropology.
 Stanford University Press.